 Here’s the thing, though.
 Not everyone needs life insurance.
 For starters, people who have been careful savers throughout their lives often have no need for life insurance as they’ve accumulated enough wealth on their own to sustain their family.
 Similarly, people with no dependents often have little need for life insurance if they have much cash in the bank at all (to cover funeral expenses, for example).
 Life insurance is only necessary if, in the event of your death, people would be left in a financial bind without some sort of resource.

-So, the first question is how long should my term be?
 For parents, you should get a term long enough that the children you plan to have are independent before the term expires.
 Otherwise, it’s about your own comfort level.
 Shorter terms tend to have cheaper monthly premiums, but if you aren’t careful with your money, you may find yourself buying a new, more expensive policy in ten or twenty years.

-The next one – and it’s often the big one – is how much?
-I think there are three key things to consider.
+To answer this question, I think there are three key things to consider.

 First, what’s the income shortfall for the people left behind?
 Simply put, how much money each year would your survivors need to maintain their standard of living?
 This isn’t just straight replacing your salary, since they won’t have your costs any more.

 Second, how long will they need that income shortfall?
 If you have young children, it will be quite a while.
 If you just have a partner, they may not need it for as long.
 You should talk this over carefully with your partner so that you both can make a realistic decision.
 I usually encourage people to calculate for their children’s needs until age twenty or so.

 Additional things to consider: your own funeral expenses, the cost of college for your children, any donations you’d like made in your name, and special care needs (for example, if you’re taking care of an elderly relative, who will do it when you’re gone?).